 When you explore the depth and breadth of the Upanishads and the Bhagavad Gita, you realize you’ve heard these ideas before.
 And you have.

 The more you understand the elegant truth of the Unity of Existence as expressed by Vedantic seers, the more you understand how writers like Thoreau, Eliot and Keats were deeply influenced by its wisdom.
-You will feel it in the poetry of Whitman, Rumi, Hafiz, and other mystical poets and it will be self-evident in the observations and writings of Plato, Thomas Merton, Einstein, Thomas Jefferson, Eckhart Tolle and other influential thinkers of the past and present.
+You will feel it in the poetry of Whitman, Rumi, Hafiz, and other mystical poets.
+It will be self-evident in the observations and writings of Plato, Thomas Merton, Einstein, Thomas Jefferson, Eckhart Tolle and other influential thinkers of the past and present.

 “Vedanta is one of the six main schools of philosophy in Hinduism.
 We don’t hear very much about the other systems of thought in the West because they are not as exportable, not universal enough to have made the passage to the West.
 Only Vedanta and Yoga have successfully made the passage from India to the West….